Korn Ferry Interview: Process, Cases & How to Prepare (2026)

 Week 3: Mock Interviews

 Conduct 3–4 full mock interviews: 15–20 minutes behavioral + 30–40 minutes case.
-Get feedback on whether your frameworks are organizational (not just financial), whether you use data effectively, and whether your recommendations include implementation phasing.
+Use Road to Offer practice or a live partner to check whether your frameworks are organizational (not just financial), whether you use data effectively, and whether your recommendations include implementation phasing.

 Week 4: Final Round Simulation